Introduction

 21. If you have any queries about this policy or the way that the Inquiry uses personal data, please contact the Inquiry’s Data Protection Officer via email at: contact@lampardinquiry.org.uk.

 22. The Inquiry is registered with the Information Commissioner’s Office as a data controller.
-Details of the Inquiry’s registration, number ZB065538, can be viewed at www.ico.gov.uk.
+Details of the Inquiry’s registration, number ZB065538, can be viewed at www.ico.org.uk.

 23. If you wish to make a complaint about the way the Inquiry handles your personal data, you can contact the Information Commissioner’s Office at www.ico.org.uk.